AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 Nested expressions is a powerful feature of \alib_expressions_nl, but also needs some thoughtful and knowledgeable user because of the different approaches of compile-time and evaluation-time defined nested expressions.<br>
-If a software offers an end-user to "express herself", a certain level of understanding is anyhow required.
+If software offers an end-user to "express herself", a certain level of understanding is anyhow required.
 Often software hides expression syntax behind a graphical user interface with checkboxes and input fields per "attribute", e.g., to define an email filter and creates an expression string unseen by the user in the background.